Beyoncé's new song unleashes Great Resignation vibes - KTVZ

 “Truly JOLTS’s time in the spotlight,” tweeted labor economist Nick Bunker, referring to the monthly report that tabulates the number of people who quit their job.

-But if Beyoncé goes where Powell has not, “Break My Soul” also puts fans in somewhat of a dilemma: “Now if I quit my job, how I’ma pay for the tour?” one fan tweeted.
+But if Beyoncé goes where Powell has not, “Break My Soul” also presents fans with somewhat of a predicament: “Now if I quit my job, how I’ma pay for the tour?” one fan tweeted.

 The-CNN-Wire